 This Technical Report specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.

-Vulnerabilities described in this technical report document the way that the vulnerability described in the language-independent writeup (in Tr 24772-1) are manifested in Ada.
+Vulnerabilities described in this technical report document the way that each vulnerability described in the language-independent writeup (in Tr 24772-1) is manifested in Spark.

 2. Normative references